Irish College of General Practitioners: Structure

-The College is composed of a council, a board, and 37 regional faculties.

 Council

-The Council is the decision-making body of the ICGP.
-Each faculty has at least one representative on the Council, with other places filled by election, co-option and ex officio appointment.
+The council is the decision-making body of the ICGP.
+Every faculty has at least one representative on the council, with other places filled by election, co-option and ex officio appointment.

 Board

-The Board directs and integrates the work of the College's committees.
-The Board consists of the officers of the College and the chairpersons of standing committees.
+The board directs and integrates the work of the college's committees.
+The board consists of the officers of the college and the chairpersons of standing committees.

 Faculties

-The College has co-ordinates a network of 37 regional faculties.
-Each faculty is formally structured with its own bylaws, subject to approval by the Council.
+The college has a network of 37 regional faculties.
+Every faculty is formally structured with its own bylaws, subject to approval by the council.

 Members

-There are over 2,500 members and associates of the ICGP comprising over 85% of practicing GPs in the Republic of Ireland.
-The College also has international members in Northern Ireland, the United Kingdom, Canada, Australia, New Zealand, and beyond.
+There are over 2,500 members and associates of the ICGP, including international members in Northern Ireland, the United Kingdom, Canada, Australia and New Zealand.